Samrat-Doi/Music-Recommendation-System/README.md

     Note: a high personalization score indicates user’s recommendations are different, meaning the model is offering a personalized experience to each user.

-## Deployment:
+## DEPLOYMENT
+- To deploy the recommendation system we have to build a web app on local host first then use a cloud platform to deploy it on web.
+- Building web app on local host can be done using Flask, html, css, reactJS, Streamlit etc.

+   *Flask*
+   - It is a web framework that provides libraries to build lightweight web applications in python.
+   - It is based on WSGI toolkit and jinja2 template engine.
- - Flask
+   -  Flask is considered as a micro framework.
-We create our app by using flask , then deployed it to Heroku.
+   - We create our app by using flask.

- - Heroku
-We deploy our flask app to Heroku.com.
-In this way, we can share our app on the internet with others.
-We prepared the needed files to deploy our app
-successfully:
+- To deploy the app on cloud platform following files are created and uploaded on github:
       - Procfile: contains run statements for app file and setup.sh.
-     -  requirements.txt: contains the libraries must be downloaded by Heroku to run app file (app.py) successfully
+      - Requirements.txt: contains the libraries must be downloaded by Heroku to run app file (app.py) successfully, which is create using following command:
+           *pip freeze > requirement.txt*
-     -  model.py: contains the python code of the recommendation system algorithm.
+      - App.py: contains the python code of the recommendation system algorithm.
+      - Data files: data files like playlist data and dataset to recommend songs from.

+   *Heroku*
+   - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud [Heroku.com.].
+   - It is directly linked to github repository then the branch containing all reqiured files is deployed.
+   - It builds the dependencies for the app and back-trace the files required and on successful build, app is created.

+    *AWS Elastic Beanstalk*
+    - It is a free service for a limited period of time.
+    - It requires requiremts.txt, procfile and a new folder in app’s directory with the name “.ebextensions” and a new file named as “python.config” in it.
+    - Inside this file add the following lines.
+        option_settings:  "AWS:elasticbeanstalk:container:python":
+        WSGIPath: application:application
+        Save the file.
+        Now add all the files (main python file, flask folders (templates,static..), app data(dataframe,database…), requirements.txt, .ebextensions folder) into single “.zip” archive file.
+        Now your application is ready to be deployed on AWS Elastic Beanstalk.
+        Following are the steps to be followed on AWS website.
+            - Create an AWS account for free.
+            - Go to your dashboard and click on services on top left of your screen.
+            - Then “Create Application” in Elastic Beanstalk
+            - Click on “Create Application”.
+            - Select platform and upload code.
+            - Select “.zip” and aws will create the application.